jasmarc/pushdown/README.markdown

     11:	(q1, b, b) -> (q1, )
     12:	(q1, , Z) -> (q2, Z)

-We can print a derivation tree.
+We can print a computation tree.
 This one is for "aba":

     (q0, aba, Z)
     rule  1 |-(q0, ba, aZ)